Student loan forgiveness: Don’t expect $50K in relief, says Biden - NewsBreak

 In a private meeting with the Congressional Hispanic Caucus earlier this week, Biden reportedly “gave strong indications” that his administration is preparing to take executive action on forgiving student loans in the coming months.
 He backed up that statement Thursday, saying he is “considering dealing with some debt reduction.”

-“There will be additional debt forgiveness, and I’ll have an answer on that in the next couple of weeks,” Biden told reporters .Republicans take aim at Biden’s authority on student loans
+“There will be additional debt forgiveness, and I’ll have an answer on that in the next couple of weeks,” Biden told reporters .State of Texas: Texans push back against President Biden’s agenda

 There has been confusion regarding Biden’s power to cancel student loans.
 House Speaker Nancy Pelosi has said he lacks legal authority, instead remarking that it “would be an act of Congress.”
 Senate Majority Leader Chuck Schumer, on the other hand, has argued Biden could do it under the same legal provision Trump used to delay payments and interest accrual at the start of the pandemic, The Hill reports .